Zapiro: Criticism

 In 2003, members of the Faith and Politics Institute, an American organisation, lodged complaints against three of the cartoons at an exhibition for visiting American congressional representatives as well as members of the institute.
 The cartoons in question depicted former American president Bill Clinton and US policies of "trade and not aid", and President George W. Bush with a raised middle finger in a comment on American unilateralism and Bush's stance on the World Summit on Sustainable Development.

-In 2006, former Deputy President of South Africa Jacob Zuma furthered his claim of being "tried by the media" and threatened to bring defamation action against various elements of the press for remarks that he alleged were defamatory.
-Approximately R15 million of the R63 million rand demanded by his legal representatives were in connection with Zapiro cartoons.
+In 2006, former Deputy President of South Africa Jacob Zuma furthered his claim of being "tried by the media" and threatened to bring a defamation action against various elements of the press for remarks that he alleged were defamatory.
+Approximately million of the million demanded by his legal representatives were in connection with Zapiro cartoons.

 In 2008, Zapiro met with further animosity, this time from the South African ruling party, the African National Congress (ANC) over a cartoon that appeared in the Sunday Times on 7 September 2008.
-The cartoon depicted a scene where the ANC president's (Jacob Zuma) staunchest supporters (ANC Youth League president Julius Malema, secretary general of the ANC – Gwede Mantashe, SACP secretary general Blade Nzimande and Cosatu secretary general Zwelinzima Vavi) were holding down Lady Justice, with Zuma in a state of undress getting ready to rape Lady Justice.
+The cartoon depicted a scene in which the ANC president's (Jacob Zuma) staunchest supporters (ANC Youth League president Julius Malema, secretary general of the ANC – Gwede Mantashe, SACP secretary general Blade Nzimande and Cosatu secretary general Zwelinzima Vavi) were holding down Lady Justice while Zuma, in a state of undress, appeared to be preparing to rape her.
 Mantashe, who was shown in the cartoon with a speech bubble containing "Go for it, boss", labelled the cartoon "racist", while ANC spokesperson Jesse Duarte said the cartoon was "vile, crude and disgusting".
 Zapiro refused to apologise for the cartoon.
 The African National Congress, the South African Communist Party and the ANC Youth League released a joint statement as a formal response to The Sunday Times, while the Congress of South African Trade Unions (COSATU) issued a separate press statement demanding an apology.

 On 21 May 2010 the Mail and Guardian published a strip from Zapiro depicting Muhammed, as part of Everybody Draw Mohammed Day.
 On 20 May 2010, the M&G had won against an eleventh-hour court bid by the Council of Muslim Theologians to bar the publication of the cartoon.
 A week later, Zapiro released another cartoon in response to the various reactions to the original cartoon.
 In it he said that he would have to accept that exceptions would be necessary in regard to 'religious censorship'.
-This was seen by some as a statement that he felt that his freedom of speech would have to have been limited because of those that were insulted by his cartoon which had graphically depicted Mohamed.
+This was seen by some as a statement that he felt that his freedom of speech might have to be limited because of those that were insulted by his cartoon which had graphically depicted Mohamed.

-In 2016 a cartoon he published depicting National Prosecuting Authority head Shaun Abrahams as a monkey was criticised for being racist.
+In 2016, a cartoon he published depicting National Prosecuting Authority head Shaun Abrahams as a monkey was criticised for being racist.
 Shapiro apologised for the cartoon stating that "I've offended politicians for all sorts of things.
 I've been attacked because of the cartoons of Jacob Zuma.
 I can defend, I'd say‚ 99% of them.
 Occasionally‚ I make mistakes ...
 This‚ I see now as a mistake."